moleculerjs/site/source/docs/contributing.md

     $ npm test
     ```

     > If you added new features, please add relevant new test cases!
+We aim to 100% cover.

     {% note info %}
     Your pull request will only get merged when tests passed and covered all codes.
 Don't forget to run tests before submission.
     {% endnote %}

 6. Commit & push the branch.

 7. Create a pull request and describe the change.

-8. If you've changed APIs, update the [documentation](https://github.com/ice-services/site).
+8. If you've changed APIs, update the [documentation](https://github.com/ice-services/site) as well.

-## Contribute to create a new Moleculer module
+## Contribution to create a new Moleculer module

 Follow this workflow if you would like to create a new module for Moleculer